Combination Treatments: A Noninvasive Approach to the Facelift

 Author: Corrie Shenigo

-For many people considering plastic surgery, no words ring sweeter than ‘noninvasive procedures’ which are precisely the words used during a recent discussion I had with board-certified plastic surgeon, Dr. Julius Few, about a concept he pioneered to achieve near-surgical facelift results without going under the knife.
+For many people considering plastic surgery, no words ring sweeter than ‘noninvasive procedures’ which are precisely the words used during a recent discussion I had with the board-certified plastic surgeon, Dr. Julius Few about a concept he pioneered to achieve near-surgical facelift results without going under the knife.

 The concept of Dr. Few’s “Stackable Treatments” is an intuitive one.
 He discovered that by combining certain noninvasive strategies in a specific order, he could address damage from the sun, loss of volume and sagging all at the same time.
 In that respect, he could treat patients anxious to avoid or stave off the more invasive surgical procedures without sacrificing near-surgical results.

 “I think about the nonsurgical approach as a surgeon, and that’s the difference,” Dr. Few said, explaining the benefit of surgical precision when utilizing nonsurgical strategy.
 “This treatment has become an artistic and interchangeable approach that I can customize to each individual patient.
 That’s the power of it.”

 Dr. Few’s “Stackable Treatments” are tailored towards patients in the early to middle stages of visible aging, and isn’t appropriate for those in advanced stages at which point surgery may be the only option.
 It begins by utilizing the ultrasound technology of Ultherapy, followed by dermal fillers, and then laser technology to lift, restore volume and resurface the skin in a single session, with minimal discomfort to the patient.
 It also allows the doctor to individually tailor the treatment to the patient, which can produce a more natural result and can last anywhere from 3 - 4 years and with regular follow up can last years.